Should You Change The Locks On A New Home?

 Any locks that are changed should meet the British Standard 3621, your household insurer may make this a requirement for your cover and you may also be due some deduction in your insurance premium.

-If you’re a tenant and you’re moving into newly rented accommodation you should be able to have those locks changed if you’re worried about previous tenants still holding keys.
+If you’re a tenant and you’re moving into newly rented accommodation you should be able to have those locks changed if you’re worried about previous tenants still holding keys, just search for a locksmith near you.